• Home

 • Second, the compilation of the test source code: this phase is referred to as "test-compile".

-• Third, the packaging of the project: this phase is referred to as "package".
+• Fourth, the packaging of the project: this phase is referred to as "package".

-• When the command "mvn compile" is run, only the first phase ("compile") will be executed.
+• When the command "mvn compile" is run, only the phases up to and including "compile" will be executed.

 • When the command "mvn test-compile" is run, the phases "compile" and "test-compile" will be executed.

-• And when the command "mvn package" is run, the phases "compile", "test-compile", and "package" will be executed.
+• When the command "mvn test" is run, the phases "compile", "test-compile", and "test" will be executed.

-We will focus on these three phases to explain how Maven resolves project dependencies.
+We will focus on these phases to explain how Maven resolves project dependencies.

 See this introduction about Maven build phases: http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html